 - Capability description

 - Company and contact information

-- ‘Component type’ or the type of function(s) your capability satisfies from the list of Faster Payments Effectiveness Criteria (please note this version of the criteria is a ‘draft’ and will be finalized in the coming weeks)
+- ‘Component type’ or the type of function(s) your capability satisfies from the list of Faster Payments Effectiveness Criteria (PDF) (please note this version of the criteria is a ‘draft’ and will be finalized in the coming weeks)

 - Industry segment and business sector from a provided list of options